October 5, 2021

-East Texas Baptist University’s Learning and Leading classes hosted Fall Festivals for four of Marshall ISD’s elementary schools including David Crockett Elementary, Sam Houston Elementary, William B. Travis Elementary, and Price T. Young Elementary on Monday, October 8 to serve almost a thousand elementary students and their families.
+East Texas Baptist University’s Learning and Leading classes hosted Fall Festivals for five of Marshall ISD’s elementary schools, including David Crockett Elementary, Sam Houston Elementary, William B. Travis Elementary, Price T. Young Elementary, and Marshall Early Childhood Center School on Monday, October 4 to serve elementary students and their families.

-More than 400 ETBU students from 21 Learning and Leading sections set up booths for families in the community to play games and win prizes.
+More than 400 ETBU students from 21 Learning and Leading sections and three freshman honors sections set up booths for families in the community to play games and win prizes.
 The festivals provided an opportunity for ETBU freshmen to practice the knowledge and skills taught in their Learning and Leading course.

 "I was born and raised in Marshall, Texas, and I came to this school [Price T. Young Elementary] when I was young, so it means a lot to come back here and see the community that I grew up in,” ETBU freshman finance accounting major Salome Pineda said.
 “It's so nice to help the kids out and have some fun.
 We just give an hour or two of our time and we could be making their week, month, or maybe even their year.
 It really means a lot to me.
 I love Marshall so much."

 The Learning and Leading course is offered for freshmen and transfer students during their first semester at the University.
 Taught by an ETBU faculty or staff member, each section meets in class for an hour once a week.
 In addition, each section participates in a service project during the semester.